Factlink/pavlov/README.md

 When a operation is executed on one object and this is not authorized, this is clearly an exceptional situation (in the sense that it shouldn't happen), and an exception is thrown.

 When a operation is executed on a set of objects, the operation will only execute on the subset the user is authorized for.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request